geopython/diving-into-pygeoapi/workshop/content/docs/publish/metadata.md

 # Metadata

+## Configuration

-To use OGC API Record we will use OGC API Records as data provider.
+To use OGC API Record we will use Elasticsearch as data provider.

-We will use the file workshop/docker/data/records/records.geojson
+We will use this *workshop/docker/data/records/records.geojson*

-docker exec elastic /add_data.sh ./data/records/records.geojson id
+To add data to elasticsearch instance we can use the command `docker exec elastic /add_data.sh ./data/records/records.geojson id`

+Then we can uncomment the section related to example_catalog dataset in the `docker.config.yml`

 ## Client Access